I wanted to read or hear the narrative of someone else – a woman and a poet – who has gone here and been there. (Eavan Boland)

 You can read all about the editorial disregard for Irish women poets at RASCAL (Research And Special Collections Available Locally) at QUB.

 In creating Poethead, I wanted to open out the poetic imaginative process and platform a wide range of work.
-I am interested in poetic processes, experimental poetry, translated work and in visual poetry.
+I am interested in poetic processes, experimental poetry, translated work and visual poetry.
 That we have a small poetry avant-garde in these areas is very clear, that they are not supported or encouraged by Irish poetry book editors is also clear.
 An overweening emphasis on the book as ‘product’ reduces the field of poetry to a narrow conservatism that is not actually reflective of poetry’s renaissance as an art form.
 Publishers are not using the tools at their disposal to create platforms for showcasing new work, nor are they creating accessible digital archives.
 There is a very real need for more platforms to showcase new and experimental work.
 There is no justification or excuse for this complete lack of technological awareness.
-How the reader encounters the poem and the visibility of the poet in a digital age should be matters of import to all publishers and editors of poetry in planning their long-term digital policies.
+How the reader encounters the poem and the visibility of the poet in a digital age should be matters of import to all publishers and editors of poetry in planning their long-term digital strategies.

 Publishing Women Poets